sujinlee39/game/README.md

 7. Boss Bus??
 Only if we can get bugs to move

 8. Hopper bug? let's see if we can get 1 bug moving first.

+9. WINNING SCREEN: will say something like CONGRATULATIONS YOU'RE NOW A CITIZEN

+10. LOSING SCREEN: will say something like BUGS WIN, GAME OVER